biocore/LabControl/README.md

 lab manager for plate maps and sequence flows

 # Install
-Labman relies on the Qiita database.
+Labcontrol relies on the Qiita database.
 You will need first to install Qiita in a different environment (Qiita is Python 2 only, while labcontrol is Python 3) and create the Qiita database using the [Qiita installation instructions](https://github.com/biocore/qiita/blob/master/INSTALL.md).
 The instructions below assume the Qiita PostgreSQL database is named `qiita_test`, which is the